by Rotageek on 19 October 2020

-Workforce management (WFM) technology has been around for a long time.
-But only recently, with the rise of algorithmic tech, has it become something that’s truly able to transform a business.
+Workforce management (WFM) technology and staff scheduling solutions have been around for a long time.
+But only recently, with the rise of algorithmic tech, have they become something that’s truly able to transform a business.

 Workforce management became an industry when entrepreneurs realised that simply digitising a paper-based rota isn’t a solution.
 That’s just a new interface.
 The real game-changer for shift-based employers, is in scheduling in a way that is data-driven, fair, and sustainable.
 And better yet, a way that can give users important data that’ll really have the power to positively impact their business.

 Done right, good scheduling can be a competitive advantage.

 In a nutshell, workforce management and staff scheduling can dramatically improve business performance by:

 And for franchises, the benefits are just as clear.